Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Reduced urination

-Preventing Kidney Problems in Cats
+How to Prevent Kidney Problems in Cats?

 1. Encourage Hydration

-Ensuring your cat stays well-hydrated is one of the most important preventive measures.
-Since cats are prone to dehydration, especially when fed dry kibble, providing fresh, clean water at all times is crucial.
 Consider giving wet food, which has a higher moisture content and helps keep your cat hydrated.
 You can also use water fountains as the appeal can be enticing for cats.

 1. Feed a Balanced Diet